lasanjin/smhi/README.md

       + Description of weather
         + Matching symbol was added besides the API
   + Accepts parameters for specific location ( see [*How to run*](##How-to-run "Instructions") )
-  + If coordinates are invalid, or if Google fails to find location, a default location (current location or Gothenburg) is set
+  + If coordinates are invalid, or if Google fails to find location, a default location (current location or location Gothenburg) is set

 <img src="resources/smhi-py.gif" width="500">